kostich/uptime-gopher/README.md

 ## Configuration

-To configure the program, copy `config.json.example` to `config.json` and fill the missing MySQL values.
+To configure the program, copy `config.json.example` to `config.json` and fill the missing values.

-You will need an MySQL database and a MySQL user with ALL privileges on the given database.
+If you do not want to log the results to the database, set `log-to-db` to `false` (`log-to-stdout` should be then `true`).
+If you want to log to the database, create an MySQL database and a MySQL user with ALL privileges on the new database and fill the missing MySQL values.

 To define the hosts you want to check, copy `hosts.json.example` to `hosts.json` and add your hosts.